A quantum expectation identity: Applications to statistical mechanics: Abstract

 \section{Abstract}

-In this article, we derive the fluctuation-dissipation theorem from Bayesian statistics in the language of quantum statistical mechanics, using density matrices representing the respective state of knowledge about the system.
-This theorem, which we have called the quantum-fluctuation-dissipation theorem (Q-FDT), allows us to obtain expectation identities between quantum observables depending on a continuous parameter $\gamma \in \mathbb{R}$.
-In this sense, we consider parameters contained in the observables (e.g. a perturbative parameter), or parameters such as Lagrange multipliers only, excluding parameters that modify the underlying Hilbert space.
-Using both canonical and grand canonical density matrices in the Q-FDT, we explore the resulting fluctuation-dissipation identities.
-In this sense, we found that some of the expectation identities in common use in traditional quantum statistics and quantum chemistry, such as the thermodynamical fluctuation-dissipation theorem, the Ehrenfest and the Hellmann-Feynman theorems, among others, are particular instances of the Q-FDT.
-Lastly, using a \textit{generalized} density matrix arising from a Maximum-Entropy procedure, we derive generalized fluctuation-dissipation identities: these generalized identities allow us to group all the previous cases in a unitary scheme.
+In this article we derive a useful expectation identity using the language of quantum statistical mechanics, where density matrices represent the state of knowledge about the system.
+This identity allows to establish relations between different quantum observables depending on a continuous parameter $\gamma \in \mathbb{R}$.
+Such a parameter can be contained in the observables itself (e.g. perturbative parameter) or may appear as a Lagrange multiplier (inverse temperature, chemical potential, etc.) in the density matrix, excluding parameters that modify the underlying Hilbert space.
+In this way, using both canonical and grand canonical density matrices along with certain quantum observables (Hamiltonian, number operator, the density matrix itself, etc.) we found new identities in the field, showing not only its derivation but also their meaning.
+Additionally, we found that some theorems of traditional quantum statistics and quantum chemistry, such as the thermodynamical fluctuation-dissipation theorem, the Ehrenfest, and the Hellmann-Feynman theorems, among others, are particular instances of our aforementioned quantum expectation identity.
+At last, using a \textit{generalized} density matrix arising from the Maximum-Entropy principle, we derive generalized quantum expectation identities: these generalized identities allow us to group all the previous cases in a unitary scheme.